Heavy bag training may be a challenge for beginners. Today I am going to provide four training tips on the very basics.

 Over the years Sammy Franco has directed and produced numerous instructional videos on self defense and has also authored a number of books on reality based self-defense, street fighting, martial arts, combat conditioning, combat psychology, and military strategy.

-Whether you are a novice or a seasoned martial artist, this book can be a useful reference and guide to you if you are looking to take your heavy bag training to the next level.
+Whether you are a novice or a seasoned martial artist, this book can be a useful reference and guide, if you are looking to take your heavy bag training to the next level.